Enhanced diHiggs signal from hidden scalar QCD at leading-order scale-symmetry limit

-At the classical level, the whole system possesses an extra $SU(N_c)$ gauge symmetry, an extra $U(N_f)$ global symmetry, as well as the classical scale invariance.
-Due to the asymptotic freedom of the strong dynamics, at a low-energy scale, the gauge coupling $g_s$ grows up to be nonperturbatively large, driving the dynamical formation of an $U(N_f)$-invariant scalar-bilinear condensate\footnote{Note that the Vafa-Witten theorem\cite{Vafa:1983tf} protects the nonperturbative vacuum to be {\it parity} invariant, where the {\it parity} could definitely be assigned to the complex scalar $S_i$ when it is allowed to couple to the SM fermions via gauging the SM charges, for instance.
-Hence the condensation of odd number of scalars like $\langle S_i S_j S_k \rangle$ will not arise at the global minimum.}\cite{1,4}:
+At the classical level, the whole system possesses the hidden $SU(N_c)$ gauge symmetry and a $U(N_f)$ global symmetry, as well as the classical-scale invariance.
+Due to the asymptotic freedom of the strong dynamics~\footnote{ If we assume that these scalar fields interact in the fundamental representations, then the existence of the asymptotic freedom for the scalar QCD (at least one-loop level) implies that the numbers of colors and flavors are constrained to satisfy $11 N_c > N_f$.}, at a low-energy scale, the gauge coupling $g_{\cal S}$ grows up to be nonperturbatively large, driving the dynamical formation of an $U(N_f)$-invariant scalar-bilinear condensate~\footnote{Note that the Vafa-Witten theorem~\cite{Vafa:1983tf} protects the nonperturbative vacuum to be {\it parity} invariant, where the {\it parity} could definitely be assigned to the complex scalar $S_i$ when it is allowed to couple to the SM fermions via gauging the SM charges, for instance.
+Hence the condensation composed of odd number of scalars like $\langle S_i S_j S_k \rangle$ will not arise at the global minimum.}: